 Hotham Park

-Beautiful Victorian park with a genuinely free adventure golf course, large playground, and cafe.
+Beautiful Victorian park with an 18-hole adventure golf course (paid, from £6 for under-16s / £9 adults), a large playground, and cafe.
 The miniature railway runs in summer for a small charge, but the park itself is always free.
 Clubs for the adventure golf are available from the cafe.

 Bognor Regis Beach